 However, while buying this solution, you need to know if the manufacturers considered safety.
 Most of the transparent silicone sealants are safe, but you must look at the label.
-You have to source for an aquarium-safe sealant.
+You have to source an aquarium-safe adhesive.

 As the name implies, aquarium-safe silicone sealant is a type of silicone sealant used in an aquarium without harming aquatic life.

 The question on everyone’s mind when they’re looking for a new adhesive is, “will this glue harm my fish?”
 You might come across packages that indicate if the formula is harmless for aquariums.

 Note that it is crucial to check the tensile strength, which refers to the amount of pressure the silicone can handle.
 Keep in mind that there are those formulas meant for small seepages while others to seal large leaks.

 Consider the curing time since placing it on the water before it is dry can cause the chemicals to dissolve, harming the aquatic life.
 However, when it is cured, silicone adheres to many surfaces and environments.

 What Do You Need to Reseal A Fish Tank